SHARK - High Performance Machine Learning Distribution

 Quick Start for SHARK Stable Diffusion for Windows 10/11 Users

-Double click the .exe and you should have the UI in the browser.
+Double click the .exe, or run from the command line (recommended), and you should have the UI in the browser.

 If you have custom models put them in a models/ directory where the .exe is.